DANIEL Y. ZOHAR

 Sharing the risk

-Many of Mr. Zohar’s cases have been handled on a contingency basis, including numerous business disputes.
+Many of Mr. Zohar’s cases have been handled on a contingency basis, including numerous business and entertainment disputes.
 This allows clients to save resources and limit their out-of-pocket legal expenses.
 Whether it is an individual, a family-owned business or a Fortune 500 company, Mr. Zohar’s creative fee arrangements have allowed his clients to pursue complex claims without the fear of massive monthly legal bills.

 Broad experience, exceptional results